-Start on Jan 8, 2024 | Due on Jan 17, 2024
+Start on Jan 5, 2026 | Due on Jan 14, 2026

-Out on Jan 8, 2024.
+Out on Jan 5, 2026.

-Posted on Coursys.
+Posted on Crowdmark.

 Before getting started, note that homeworks are developed and best run on linux with a terminal.
 You should also be able to use MacOS and a terminal, but Windows is not recommended.
 If you only have a Windows machine and want to use that, you should install the Windows Linux Subsystem or a Linux Virtual Machine so that you can have a terminal for running your homework.

 Find a group to work with for the homework assignments and the final course project.
 The group size should be 2 to 3 people.
 You can use Coursys Discussion Forum to look for teammates.
-We will be checking that all group members are contributing equally to the homework submission and the final project.

 Along with your group members, register yourself as part of a group on Coursys.
 Please make sure you use exactly the same group name.
 We will use Coursys for providing you feedback on the autograded portion of the homework.